 Prefer to Listen?
 Play Audio Version

-Leaders are easily identified during the best of times but it’s the tough times that really breed and define great leaders.
+Leaders are easily identified during the best of times, but it’s the tough times that really breed and define great leaders.
 Look around.
-How many people do you see who are stepping up their game and navigating the challenging circumstances?
+How many people do you see who are stepping up their game and navigating challenging circumstances?
 If you are like me, there aren’t many.

-Whether you lead a business, nonprofit organization, religious institution or a family, here are some thoughts for you to consider on being an extraordinary leader during tough and challenging times.
+Whether you lead a business, nonprofit organization, religious institution, or family, here are some thoughts for you to consider on being an extraordinary leader during tough and challenging times.

 3. Consume personal growth content- Great leaders aren’t born; they are sculpted through years of learning and growth.
 They understand the only way to grow and improve is through learning.
-Today’s leaders are hungry for knowledge that will inspire, motivate and give them the edge.
+Today’s leaders are hungry for knowledge that will inspire, motivate, and give them an edge.
 They also know the best source of valuable content comes from their successful predecessors.

-4. Have a plan- While having a plan for what you want to accomplish has always been important, tough times makes it all the more critical.
+4. Have a plan- While having a plan for what you want to accomplish has always been important, tough times make it all the more critical.
 This is not a time for a wing and a prayer.
-Extraordinary leaders map out their direction with compass like accuracy.
+Extraordinary leaders map out their direction with compass-like accuracy.

 5. Fight—It’s easy to get discouraged and have moments of doubt and fear when faced with challenging and difficult times.
-The great leaders know that when they get down and discouraged, they are not alone.
-But rather than wallowing in self-pity, today’s leaders are kicking, scratching and fighting to win.
+Great leaders know that when they get down and discouraged, they are not alone.
+But rather than wallowing in self-pity, today’s leaders are kicking, scratching, and fighting to win.
 They know deep inside their gut that NOW is the time to attack.

-6. Position Yourself—It is easy to take a breather when you’re down in the valleys but the great leaders aren’t standing still.
+6. Position yourself—It is easy to take a breather when you’re down in the valleys, but great leaders aren’t standing still.
 They are working hard to plant their crops and know full well that you must sow before you reap.
-When the season changes the harvest will come and they will be positioned to lead like never before.
+When the season changes, the harvest will come, and they will be positioned to lead like never before.